mailhexu/TB2J/docs/src/parameters.rst

 Energy Integration Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^
 * efermi: Fermi energy in eV.
 Handling varies by tool:
     - siesta2J.py/abacus2J.py: Automatically read from output
     - wann2J.py: Must be provided from DFT calculation
-   - For insulators: Can be within the band gap
+    - For insulators: Can be within band gap
     - For metals: Should match the DFT value
+* smearing: Fermi smearing width for density computation and CFR.
+Controls the temperature used in numerical integration.
+Accepts values like "600K" or "0.2eV".
+Default: 600K.

 * emin, emax: Energy range for integration, relative to efermi:
    - emin: Should be low enough to include all magnetically relevant states